fatmcgav/fatmcgav-netapp/docs/igroup_create_destroy.md

 # Usage
 # --------------------------------------------------------------------------
    Refer to the examples in the manifest directory.
-   The following files capture the details of the sample init.pp and the supported files:
+   The following files contains the details of the sample init.pp and the supported files:

     - sample_init_lun_create_destroy.pp
     - igroup_create_destroy.pp

-   A user can create an init.pp file based on the above sample files, and call the "puppet device" command , for example:
+   You can create an init.pp file based on the above sample files, and call the "puppet device" command , for example:
    # puppet device

 #-------------------------------------------------------------------------------------------------------------------------